Positive affirmations have become really popular, especially with the rise of social media.

 So, it’s no wonder that people use ineffective affirmations, because effective affirmations are often uncomfortable.

 Yet, it is exactly this discomfort that makes them work so well.

 When you come across an affirmation that makes you squirm in discomfort, it’s a good sign that it’s probably exactly the affirmation you need to repeat.

 If you feel uncomfortable about lying to yourself, you’ll want to fix it.

 You’ll either change the affirmation to make it comfortable, or you’ll change your lifestyle and habits to make the affirmation true.

 The latter action is the response that will completely transform your life for the better!

-You can use positive affirmations to accomplish anything imaginable.
+You can use positive affirmations for woman and man to accomplish anything imaginable.